 The University of Alabama expects high ethical standards of all personnel.
-In particular, the University endorses the principles set forth in the Statement on Professional Ethics by the American Association of

-University Professors (2009).
+In particular, the University endorses the principles set forth in the Statement on Professional Ethics by the American Association of University Professors (2009).
 All faculty are required to review and adhere to these principles.

-As noted in the section above on Academic Freedom, the University attaches great value to freedom of speech and open debate, but it also attaches great importance to the principles of civility and respect that govern an academic community.
-Indeed, the Statement on Professional Ethics requires that faculty members show due respect for the opinions of others in the exchange of criticism and ideas, strive to be objective in their professional judgment of colleagues, and not discriminate against or harass colleagues.
-Consequently faculty are required to act collegially, with civility and respect toward one another and toward all members of the University community.
+As noted in the section above on Academic Freedom (Section I), the University attaches great value to freedom of speech and open debate, but it also attaches great importance to the principles of civility and respect that govern an academic community.
+Indeed, the Statement on Professional Ethics requires that faculty members show due respect for the opinions of others in the exchange of criticism and ideas, and strive to be objective in their professional judgment of colleagues, and not discriminate against or harass colleagues.
+Consequently, as evident in the Statement on Professional Ethics and in the University's Statement on Diversity, faculty are required to act collegially, with civility and respect toward one another and toward all members of the University community.

-Faculty are also required by the Statement of Professional Ethics to demonstrate respect for students as individuals and adhere to their proper roles as intellectual guides and counselors.
+Faculty are also required in-by the Statement of Professional Ethics to demonstrate respect for students as individuals and adhere to their proper roles as intellectual guides and counselors.
 They should avoid any exploitation, harassment, or discriminatory treatment of students, and should acknowledge significant academic or scholarly assistance from them.